mgale/parallel-sshclient/README.md

 Reasons behind creating parallel-sshlcient
 * I am learning golang and needed something to build.
 * I execute alot of ad-hoc commands against servers and usually end up running a bash for loop on the command line.
 This can be slow as the server count increases.
-I did look into other solutions but like Ansible and parallel-ssh but decided to experiment with golang instead.
+I did look into other solutions like Ansible and parallel-ssh but decided to experiment with golang instead.
 ---